RG-12/EmpApp/README.md

 Enforces all CRUD Operations

-(Replace and your own MySQL username and password to make the program work)
+(Replace and use your own MySQL username and password in the DBConnection.java file)